 1440 x 900

-About this time last year, I was busy putting the finishing touches to a data harvesting program which would go off to the internet and grab posts from music blogs when notified of updates via a feed.
+About this time last year, I was busy working at an SEO company, putting the finishing touches to a data harvesting program which would go off to the internet and grab posts from music blogs when notified of updates via a feed.
 The motivation was my MSc Computer Science project, at the time untitled, and without much of a plan or a direction to go in.
 I knew I wanted to do something related to music, and probably to do with recommendations, with a view to creating a hopefully fresh take at how content can be discovered from editorially subjective sources, rather than behavioural sources such as playlists.
 Read the rest of this entry »